 - A minimum overall and a science GPA of ≥2.75 on 4.0 scale.
 Required courses must qualify towards a degree in chemistry or the biological sciences

 If required courses were taken seven or more years prior, the applicant must take a course in Biochemistry/Organic chemistry and Microbiology with a laboratory component before he/she will be considered for admission.

 Applicants with a degree from a foreign university (non-U.S.) must submit a transcript evaluation by an evaluation agency that is acceptable to the ASCP Board of Certification.
 Contact the Program Director for the acceptable agencies.

 Applicants whose native language is not English must demonstrate a minimum score of 90 on the internet based TOEFL exam (Test of English as a Foreign Language).
 Applicants whose native language is not English but successfully graduated from a U.S. university may have the TOEFL requirement waived.
 Applicant must be a U.S. citizen or a legal permanent resident of the U.S.

 All applicants must submit a completed application form, official transcripts, three references, an essay (<500 words) stating their interest in becoming a medical lab scientist, and meet the Essential Functions.

 The due date for applications is June 15, 2016, for consideration for the January 2017 class; a non-refundable $50 application fee must be submitted with the application to be considered.

 Download the application and reference forms for use below.
 Read the Essential Functions thoroughly as you must agree that you meet these requirements on the completed application form.

-Admission is based on a combination of requirements including meeting pre-requisites and essential functions, GPA/overall academic performance, professional interest and attitude, and reference recommendations.
+Admission is based on a combination of requirements including meeting pre-requisites and essential functions, GPA/overall academic performance, professional interest and attitude, communication skills, and reference recommendations.